Esther Mahlangu

-Esther Mahlangu (born 11 November 1935) is a South African artist.
-She is known for her bold, large-scale contemporary paintings inspired by her Ndebele heritage.
-She is one of South Africa's best known artists.
+Esther Nikwambi Mahlangu (born 11 November 1935) is a South African artist known for her bold, large-scale paintings inspired by her Ndebele heritage.
+Raised on a farm in the Mpumalanga region, she began painting as a child but did not receive critical recognition until the late 1980s.
+She is one of the most prominent contemporary practitioners of Ndebele house painting and has brought international attention to the art form by adapting its style to alternative materials such as canvas, metal, and clothing.

+Her work has been exhibited internationally and has appeared in collaborations with global brands including BMW and Rolls-Royce.
+In addition to her artistic work, Mahlangu has been involved in teaching and cultural preservation, and opened an art school in her hometown to pass on traditional Ndebele painting techniques to younger generations.
+She is one of South Africa's most well-known artists.

 Early life

-Esther Nikwambi Mahlangu was born on 11 November 1935 on a farm outside Middelburg, Mpumalanga, South Africa.
-She is a member of the Southern Ndebele people.
-Mahlangu is the eldest of nine children, with six brothers and two sisters.
+Mahlangu was born on 11 November 1935 on a farm outside Middelburg, Mpumalanga, South Africa.
+She is the eldest of nine children, with six brothers and two sisters, and is a member of the Southern Ndebele people.
 She began painting at the age of 10, having been taught by her mother and grandmother in accordance with Ndebele tradition, in which adolescent girls learn to paint in preparation for decorating the exterior of their homes after marriage.